 Our website updates monthly and offers you archives, back issues, subscriptions, single issues as well as our current guides.

-We launched our digital edition of the monthly newspaper five years ago and this type of subscription grows in popularity each year.
+We launched our digital edition of the monthly newspaper0ver 10 years ago and this type of subscription grows in popularity each year.
 It is exactly the same content as the print and can also be downloaded as a pdf for archiving or printing.
 Digital back issues can be accessed by subscribers.
 It can be purchased as an annual subcription or alongside the print edition.

 A year of reading the ASIAN ART NEWSPAPER will provide you with a different editorial focus every month …